MaximeKjaer/kjaer.io/_posts/2019-02-19-advanced-algorithms.md

 Proof todo

 #### General graphs
 This result actually generalizes to general graphs, though the proof is much more difficult.
-If we construct the following matrix (called the Tutte matrix):
+If we construct the following matrix (called the skew-symmetric matrix, or Tutte matrix):

 $$
 A_{ij} = \begin{cases}